 Loop-Copy-Mutate: Music from People and Places is a new project by the Genetic Choir which will yield a year-long series of concerts.
 Led by singer and artistic director Thomas Johannsen the Genetic Choir will direct our ears towards something urbanites often take for granted: city sounds.
 Together with laptop artist Robert van Heumen, programmer Stelios Manousakis, and the public, the choir will transform sampled city sounds into voice and music compositions.

-For Loop-Copy-Mutate the Genetic Choir will invite people from all over the world to enrich the online Freesound database with sounds taken from their own surroundings.
+For Loop-Copy-Mutate the Genetic Choir will invite people from all over the world to enrich concert database with sounds taken from their own surroundings.
 The choir will source its sounds from this database, so the public is involved in shaping the compositions.

 Learn more about how to contribute a sound to our project: Loop-Copy-Mutate_Get Involved

 For more background information on the Loop-Copy-Mutate project click here.

 ROBERT VAN HEUMEN is a composer and improvising musician using an extended laptop-instrument to perform highly immersive and hyper-dynamic electro-acoustic music.
 Van Heumen teaches at the Conservatory of Amsterdam and previously worked as a project manager at STEIM .

 STELIOS MANOUSAKIS is a composer, performer, sound artist, and researcher, collaborating within the fields of art, science, engineering / composition, performance, and installation.
 He uses software he designs himself, merging algorithmic finesse with the immediacy of audience participation, and the expressiveness of improvisation.